COMBINE-lab/RapMap/README.md

 # How fast is RapMap?

-It's currently too early in development for a comprehensive benchmark suite, but, on a synthetic test dataset comprised of 75 million 76bp paired-end reads, mapping to a human transcriptome with ~213,000 transcripts, RapMap takes ~10 minutes to align all of the reads *on a single core* (on an Intel Xeon E5-2690 @ 3.00 GHz) --- if you actually want to write out the alignments --- it depends on you disk speed, but for us it's ~15 minutes.
+It's currently too early in development for a comprehensive benchmark suite, but, on a synthetic test dataset comprised of 75 million 76bp paired-end reads, mapping to a human transcriptome with ~213,000 transcripts, RapMap takes < 10 minutes to align all of the reads *on a single core* (on an Intel Xeon E5-2690 @ 3.00 GHz) --- if you actually want to write out the alignments --- it depends on you disk speed, but for us it's ~15 minutes.
 Again, these mapping times are *on a single core*, and before any significant optimizations (the code is only about a week old) --- but RapMap is trivially parallelizable and can already be run with multiple threads.

+# OK, that's fast, but is it accurate?

+Again, we're too early in development for a comprehensive benchmark or answer to this question.
+However, in the above mentioned synthetic dataset (generated *with* sequencing errors), the true location of origin of the read appears in the hits returned by RapMap ~98% of the time.

 # Caveats